ecki/docs.milagro.io-english/milagro-a-case-for-something-new.md

 ---
-currentMenu: home
+currentMenu: milagro-a-case-for-something-new
 ---

 <div id="generated-toc" class="generate_from_h2"></div>

 # Trust in the Internet is at an all time low.
-## It's time for something new.
+## It's time for action.

-NOTE: Skip this section and proceed to the next section if you are familiar with the concepts behind

 From its earliest days, one of the building blocks of trust and security on the Internet was cryptography.
 Unfortunately with the technology then available, the only solution to secure web services was the highly centralised concept called PKI, i.e., Public Key Infrastructure.